 Now, the federal government is planning to waste $10 billion more on this dead-end tanker project – on top of the billions of public dollars Canadian politicians already give every year in handouts and tax breaks to oil and fracking companies.
 Our government is propping up a dying industry with corporate welfare and paying them to make the climate crisis worse.

-It’s time to stop shovelling public money over to Big Oil, and invest it instead in good jobs and a safe future for our kids.
+It’s time to stop shovelling public money over to Big Oil, and invest it instead in good jobs, renewable energy and a safe future for our kids.